yeshwanthmunisifreddy/Material-Calendar-View/README.md

 * Range picker
 * Events icons
 * Fully colors customization

-## How to migrate from previous version to 1.5.1?
-We have renamed setOnPreviousButtonClickListener() and setOnForwardButtonClickListener() so please refer to [Previous and forward buttons listeners](https://github.com/Applandeo/Material-Calendar-View/blob/master/README.md#previous-and-forward-buttons-listeners).

 ## How to use?
 Make sure you are using the newest **com.android.support:appcompat-v7**.